Mercedes Sosa

-Haydée Mercedes Sosa (9 July 1935 – 4 October 2009) was an Argentine singer who was popular throughout Latin America and many countries outside the region.
-With her roots in Argentine folk music, Sosa became one of the preeminent exponents of El nuevo cancionero.
+Haydée Marta Mercedes Sosa Girón (9 July 1935 – 4 October 2009) was an Argentine singer who was popular throughout Latin America and many countries outside the region.
+With her roots in Argentine folk music, Sosa became one of the preeminent exponents of the nuevo cancionero ('new songbook') movement.
 She gave voice to songs written by many Latin American songwriters.
-Her music made people hail her as the "voice of the voiceless ones".
-She was often called "the conscience of Latin America".
+She was hailed as the "voice of the voiceless ones", and often called "the conscience of Latin America".

 Sosa performed in venues such as the Lincoln Center in New York City, the Théâtre Mogador in Paris, the Sistine Chapel in Vatican City, as well as sold-out shows in New York's Carnegie Hall and the Roman Colosseum during her final decade of life.
 Her career spanned four decades and she was the recipient of six Latin Grammy awards (2000, 2003, 2004, 2006, 2009, 2011), including a Latin Grammy Lifetime Achievement Award in 2004 and two posthumous Latin Grammy Award for Best Folk Album in 2009 and 2011.
 She won the Premio Gardel in 2000, the main musical award in Argentina.
 She served as an ambassador for UNICEF.

 Life

 Sosa was born on 9 July 1935, in San Miguel de Tucumán, in the northwestern Argentine province of Tucumán, of mestizo ancestry.
 She was of French, Spanish and Diaguita descent.
-Her nickname "la negra", which is a common nickname in Argentina for people with darker complexion, is a reference to her indigenous heritage.
+Her nickname "la Negra", which is a common nickname in Argentina for people with darker complexion, is a reference to her indigenous heritage.
 Her parents, a day laborer and a washerwoman, were Peronists, although they never registered in the party, and she started her career as a singer for the Peronist Party in Tucuman under the name Gladys Osorio.
 In 1950, at age fifteen, she won a singing competition organized by a local radio station and was given a contract to perform for two months.
-She recorded her first album, La Voz de la Zafra, in 1959.
+She recorded her first album, La voz de la zafra, in 1959.
 A performance at the 1965 Cosquín National Folklore Festival—where she was introduced and brought to the stage while sitting in the audience by fellow folk singer Jorge Cafrune— brought her to the attention of the Argentine public.
 Sosa and her first husband, Manuel Oscar Matus, with whom she had one son, were key players in the mid-60s nueva canción movement (which was called nuevo cancionero in Argentina).
 Her second record was Canciones con Fundamento, a collection of Argentine folk songs.